Episode 3: Organized Chaos

 Every time I finished one, I drew a tiny smiley face next to it, just for morale.

-The black bird outside my window had returned to its post — my full-time life coach.
+The black bird outside my window had returned to its post.
+My full-time life coach.

 It chirped and fluttered as if saying: “That’s it?
 I’d do it better.”